bus710/electronjs-and-p5js/README.md

 $ npm start
 ```

-## Debugging the main process with Code
+## Debugging the main process with vscode

 I referred a repo as below:
 https://electronjs.org/docs/tutorial/debugging-main-process-vscode

-In **.vscode** under the root directory, a launch.json file needs to be made.
+In the **.vscode** directory under the root directory, a launch.json file needs to be made.
 Then,
 ```
 {